Churro-inspired, vegan air fryer donut holes are sweet and cakey with a crunchy cinnamon-sugar coating. A perfect treat with coffee or tea!

 - 2 tablespoons sugar

-- In a large bowl, combine the flour, sugar, baking powder, cinnamon and salt.
+- In a large bowl, combine the flour, ¼ cup of sugar, baking powder, cinnamon and salt.
 Mix well.

 - Add the aquafaba, coconut oil, and soy milk.
 Mix well.
-I had the best results when I mixed with a fork, then got in with my hands and kneaded the dough together for a few seconds when it got too stiff to beat with a fork.
+I had the best results when I mixed with a fork, then got in with clean hands to knead the dough together for a few seconds when it got too stiff to beat with a fork.
 When you’re done, you should have a ball of slightly sticky dough.

 - Stick the bowl of dough into the refrigerator for at least an hour.
 You can even make the dough the night before.
 If you do this, store in an airtight container.